What is menstrual migraine?

 DR SEGERDAHL: People have been so focussed on vasodilation for so long with migraine, because it’s something you can see and measure.
 Because you can measure hormones there’s been a lot of research into hormone fluctuations, but not into how we metabolize hormones.
 And that is super-important.

 PROF MACGREGOR: The beauty of this Study is that it puts the management of MM back into the hands of the women who have the problem, with the diagnosis confirmed by somebody who knows what MM is.
 Given that humanity has yet to find a cure or really understand what causes migraine, a condition that’s been around since Babylonian times, it’s unlikely we’ll find a single cure for Menstrual Migraine—but to have a realistic opportunity to provide women with a treatment that gives them back control over their condition—so they are in control of their lives, not having migraine attacks controlling their lives, I think that would be really hopeful.

 MIGRAINE AND MENSTRUAL MIGRAINE FOUNDATIONS AND SUPPORT GROUPS

 Few information or user resources focus specifically on Menstrual Migraine.
 However, many excellent Migraine resources with valuable sections on MM.

-MIGRAINE EXPERT DR MARKKU NISSILÄ has managed over 100 clinical trials for migraine, testing treatments from new triptans to the latest CRGP antibodies.
+MIGRAINE EXPERT DR MARKKU NISSILÄ has managed over 100 clinical trials for migraine, testing treatments from new triptans to the latest CGRP antibodies.
 Why does Menstrual Migraine remain so resistant to standard treatments, and why are more and more migraine researchers turning towards the science of reproductive hormones?